 - Proof of COVID-19 vaccination and booster or an approved medical or religious exemption

-Full time, 40 hours per week.
-Typical work hours will fall between Monday-Friday 8:30 AM to 5:00 PM, with occasional weekend and evenings to support public programs as needed.
-Benefits include paid vacation and holidays, dental and vision insurance, employer-subsidized health plan, and 401(k) savings plan with match.
-Starting salary range $44,000-$48,000.
+Part time, approximately 24 hours per week.
+There may be weeks when the position is scheduled for up to 28 hours.
+Typical work hours will fall between Tuesday-Friday 9:00 AM to 3:00 PM, with occasional weekend and evenings to support public programs as needed.
+Starting pay is $17/hour.

-Please send cover letter, resume and three professional references in one Adobe Acrobat PDF file to firstname.lastname@example.org.
+Please send cover letter, resume and 3 professional references in one Adobe Acrobat PDF file to email@example.com.
 No phone calls, please.

 About California Museum: